 Though we are still breeding a few Oberhasli, Saanens, and LaManchas, our breeding focus has moved over to the Miniature breeds.
 The miniature dairy goat industry is growing, and being in such a remote location from most of the Mini breeders, we are working to help meet the demand on the east coast.
 Our focus is on production and quality udders, followed by body type and breed character.
 This is part of why many of our Minis are not 50/50 standard/Nigerian.
-We are trying to work in all of our best standard and Nigerian lines; it took us 6 years to get our first kid of American registration status and there will be many more first-generation kids, but it's definitely worth the wait.
+We are trying to work in all of our best standard and Nigerian lines; it took us 6 years to get our first kid of American registration status and there will be many more first-generation kids.
+Looking at the breeding plan over the next 5 years, we may never have a "purebred" Mini-Mancha, but the genetics behind our Experimentals and Americans will be worth it!

 Kidding season starts late in the spring and continues through mid summer; check out the breeding chart for specific dates.
 After everyone kids and before school starts again, I make the decisions about what adults are available for sale.
 I keep the sales page as up-to-date as I can with my schedule and location; the most common error is goats remaining there post-sale, as opposed to not being listed at all.